NxPKG/khulnasoft-docs/content/cloudflare-one/tutorials/cli.md

 ## Authenticate a session from the command line

-Once you have installed `cloudflared`, you can use it to retrieve a Cloudflare Access token for a given application.
+Once you have installed `cloudflared`, you can use it to retrieve a Khulnasoft Access token for a given application.
 This walkthrough uses the domain `example.com` as a stand-in for a protected API.

 1. To generate a token, run the following command: